|

 Using a planned daily schedule, each child participates in the following disciplines:

-- foot-painting, singing, dancing, 3-D sculpture, clay, jewelry, music and movement, making and playing instruments, and manipulative table toys; cooperative dramatic play, block building and children\'s art exhibition.
+Creative Activities - foot-painting, singing, dancing, 3-D sculpture, clay, jewelry, music and movement, making and playing instruments, and manipulative table toys; cooperative dramatic play, block building and children\'s art exhibition.

-- listening to and creating stories, dramatizing stories, book reading with families, puppetry, bookmaking, cooking from recipe charts, visual and auditory perception games, having group discussions, show and tell, borrowing from our lending library and working in our writing center.
+Language Arts Activities - listening to and creating stories, dramatizing stories, book reading with families, puppetry, bookmaking, cooking from recipe charts, visual and auditory perception games, having group discussions, show and tell, borrowing from our lending library and working in our writing center.

-- simple experiments, caring for pets, cooking, classifying by one or more attributes, ordering by size, exploring the seasons, the environment and oneself, measuring time sequences with a calendar, estimating, simple machines, and creating and perceiving patterns.
+Science and Math Activities - simple experiments, caring for pets, cooking, classifying by one or more attributes, ordering by size, exploring the seasons, the environment and oneself, measuring time sequences with a calendar, estimating, simple machines, and creating and perceiving patterns.

-- daily general group meetings, our job chart, voting, hands-on cultural museums, foods and dress-ups from around the world, emphasis on cooperation and working together, trips to the firehouse and local public library, and discussions and celebrations of different cultural holidays.
+Social Studies Activities - daily general group meetings, our job chart, voting, hands-on cultural museums, foods and dress-ups from around the world, emphasis on cooperation and working together, trips to the firehouse and local public library, and discussions and celebrations of different cultural holidays.

-- circle and ball games, balancing, tumbling, climbing, riding toys, jumping rope, daily outdoor activities in our enclosed playground and around our neighborhood - including trips to Central Park - or with portable climbing equipment on rainy days.
+Physical Activities - circle and ball games, balancing, tumbling, climbing, riding toys, jumping rope, daily outdoor activities in our enclosed playground and around our neighborhood - including trips to Central Park - or with portable climbing equipment on rainy days.